 |Access the resources of five Harvard- and MIT-affiliated clinical research centers.||HCCRC Protocol Review|

-All investigators at BCH, BIDMC, BWH, and MGH receive an approximate fifty-percent discount for our laboratory services, which are provided by Lab Corp.
+All investigators at BCH, BIDMC, BWH, and MGH receive a significant discount for our laboratory services, which are provided by Lab Corp.
 These services include the most commonly ordered routine testing and access to the full Lab Corp menu (with even greater discounts).

 The HCCRC Protocol Review Application is a web-based tool that allows investigators to submit requests for Harvard Catalyst-funded in- and outpatient resources.
 Investigators may apply for resources at one or more of the HCCRC's Clinical Research Centers.
 More information about Research Nursing and Metabolic & Nutrition Research services is available.